crazyfactory/tinka/README.md

 - **Middleware support** Support pre/post-request middleware to handle advanced scenarios like header-authorization, refresh-token-usage, caching(?)

-- **Library is class-based** Using it requires instanciation (no unnecessary static voodoo, we want to use this in DI-scenarios!).
+- **class HttpClient** Library is class-based.
+Using it requires instanciation (no unnecessary static voodoo, we want to use this in DI-scenarios!).
 Aware of all running request and their state.

 - **Configurable per request** Every request can receive it's own config object, which will extend a default config object.
 The resulting object will be passed along the middlewares and the final version of it is the whole source of knowledge used for doing the actual request.

-- **BaseApi** A class to set up SDKs for APIs, see [pim-aurelia-sdk](https://github.com/crazyfactory/pim-aurelia-sdk/) ```BaseApi```-class for sample usage and inspiration.
+- **class ApiHttpClient** A base class to set up SDKs for APIs, see [pim-aurelia-sdk](https://github.com/crazyfactory/pim-aurelia-sdk/) ```BaseApi```-class for sample usage and inspiration.
+SDK packages would extend this class and use it's functionality with the target of most SDKs being auto-generated out of the API itself.

-- **TypeScript** Written in TypeScript, fully typed during development, compiled and served as plain JS module.
-Supplies .d.ts files for all classes.
+- **TypeScript** Written in TypeScript, fully typed during development, compiled and served as plain JS module along with it's own typings.

 - **Deploy** Tested via travis.
 Tagged commits shall be deployed as npm/jspm packages.